John Charles, the gentle giant from Swansea who became a hero in Turin, is arguably British football's greatest ever export.

 Charles passed away in 2004, aged 72.
 However 'the Gentle Giant' is still loved by fans in Leeds and Turin; with a stand at Elland Road named in his honour and revered as Juventus' finest ever overseas player, Charles' legacy is assured.

-Clubs: Leeds United, Juventus, Roma, Cardiff, Hereford United
+Clubs: Leeds United, Juventus, Roma, Cardiff City, Hereford United

 Caps: 38 (Wales), 15 goals